US Federal Funding

 - To provide a list of all investigators on the project, including any subrecipient(s);

-- All investigators at Western have signed and submitted a Significant Financial Interest Disclosure form;
+- All investigators at Western have signed and submitted a Financial Interest Disclosure Report form;

 - An authorized official of the subrecipient has signed and submitted the Subreceipient External Investigator Institutional Declaration; and

-- Where a Subrecipient External Investigator opts to follow Western’s FCOI policy, they have submitted a Significant Financial Interest Disclosure form.
+- Where a Subrecipient External Investigator opts to follow Western’s FCOI policy, they have submitted a Financial Interest Disclosure Report form.

-Before submission of a grant application or sub-grant, and every four (4) years:
+Before submission of a grant application or sub-award, and every four (4) years:

 - Western PIs and all investigators following Western’s FCOI Policy must complete the NIH FCOI tutorial.
-The NIH Financial Conflict of Interest tutorial was designed by the National Institutes of Health to provide education training on what constitutes a financial conflict of interest.
-It provides guidance on the proper policies and practices regarding these issues and is required for anyone involved with an NIH-funded project.
-Please visit the NIH’s website to take the online tutorial.
+The NIH Financial Conflict of Interest tutorial was designed by the National Institutes of Health to provide education what constitutes a financial conflict of interest.
+It provides guidance on the proper policies and practices regarding these issues and is a requirement for anyone involved with an NIH-funded project.

 Where subrecipient external investigators who are following their institution’s FCOI Policy are found to have a FCOI, the subrecipient institution must report the FCOI to Western before awarded funds are released, annually, and within 30 days a new FCOI being identified.